-Following our challenging decision to operate In 2022 we continued running 3 houses for been dedicated to implementing our vision.
+MOTG has long intended to start-up our project in Following our challenging decision to operate In 2022 we continued running 3 houses for Lebanon.
+In Ketermaya, numerous refugees fleeing within RIC Zervou with the aim of internal unaccompanied Minors(UAM)'s) in Athens the Syrian Civil War found a temporary shelter on a improvement and transformation, MOTG has together with our Greek Patner the Home local farmer's land.
+Regrettably, this temporary been dedicated to implementing our vision.
 Project.
-One home accommodates boys under Since the beginning of 2022, Movement on the 18, while the second houses girls under 18 some Ground has persistently established vital of them teenage mothers, with the third healing spaces within the camp and initiated housins refugee minors along with their
+One home accommodates boys under shelter has turned into a more enduring situation, Since the beginning of 2022, Movement on the 18, while the second houses girls under 18 some with many refugees residing here for over ten years.
+Ground has persistently established vital of them teenage mothers, with the third healing spaces within the camp and initiated housins refugee minors along with their In 2022, MOTG successfully transported and installed a solar system that had been previously utilized on Lesvos to benefit the community in Ketermaya .At the same time an internet connection was established to provide connectivity for the Syrian refugees on the plot of land.